grokify/ringcentral-permahooks/README.md

 ## To Do

-### Heroku deployment
+### Heroku Support

-To support Heroku, dependences are managed with `godep`.
+Heroku support is under investigation.
+For Heroku, dependences are managed with `godep`.
 The following is used:

 ```bash
 $ go get -u github.com/tools/godep